UX/UI Design Internship

 Average Service Time

-To give customers a better idea of the length of the job, which is directly related to the final cost, I have the CEO approve an average service time feature that averages previous job durations.
+To give customers a better idea of the length of the job, which is directly related to the final cost, I recommended an average service time feature that averages previous job durations.

 See where the worker is based at (general location) so buyers know whether the worker is close by.